awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

    For information about creating cron expressions for the `schedule` parameter, see [Reference: Cron and Rate Expressions for Systems Manager](reference-cron-and-rate-expressions.md)\.

-   For an explanation of how the various schedule\-related options for Maintenance Windows relate to one another, see [Reference: Maintenance Window Scheduling and Active Period Options](reference-maintenance-windows-schedule-options.md)\.
+   For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Reference: Maintenance Windows Scheduling and Active Period Options](reference-maintenance-windows-schedule-options.md)\.

    The system returns information like the following:

    ```
    {
-      "WindowId":"mw-0c5ed765acEXAMPLE"
+      "WindowId":"mw-0c50858d01EXAMPLE"
    }
    ```

-1. To list this and any other Maintenance Windows created in your AWS account in your current AWS Region, run the following command:
+1. To list this and any other maintenance windows created in your AWS account in your current AWS Region, run the following command:

    ```
    aws ssm describe-maintenance-windows